bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 https://github.com/detain/seagate_central_sudo_firmware
 http://seagatecentralenhancementclub.blogspot.com/2015/11/root-su-recovery-for-seagate-central.html

-Performing the cross compilation build process for samba is covered by **INSTRUCTIONS_CROSS_COMPILE.md**
+Refer to the README.md file for the location of a set of pre-compiled binaries that can be used in this process or refer to the instructions in **INSTRUCTIONS_CROSS_COMPILE.md** to self generate the binaries.

 If any custom changes have been made to a Seagate Central unit via the command line, such as manual installation of new software or manual configuration changes not done via the web management interface, then this method may overwrite those changes.
+Configuration changes made via the normal Seagate Central web management interface will not be affected.

-If you have made custom modifications then it might be more appropriate to use the more difficult but more flexible manual installation method covered by **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md**
+If you have made extensive custom modifications via the CLI then it might be more appropriate to use the more difficult but more flexible manual installation method covered by **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md**

 The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central configurations and firmware versions.

 ## Prequisites
 ### Disk space on the building host